• the type of personal information we collect and hold;

 5. The Information We Collect; Notification of the Collection of Personal Information

-We collect both personally-identifiable information and non-personally-identifiable information from our Users by lawful and fair means within the requirements of the legislation.
+We collect both Personal Information and information which does not constitute Personal Information from our Users by lawful and fair means within the requirements of the legislation.

-Such personally-identifiable information is such information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified individual, or an individual who is reasonably identifiable, and may include your full name, address, credit/debit card number and billing address, user name and password, and email address.
-We only collect such personally-identifiable information as is reasonably necessary for one or more of our functions or activities.
-In the event such personally-identifiable information is provided by someone other than the User whom it identifies, we will notify the User as is reasonable in the circumstances and otherwise ensure that the User is aware of any such matters.
-For legal and practical reasons, ForexBoat may not be able to provide its services or access to the Learning Platform without the provision of such personally-identifiable information by our Users to us.
+We only collect such Personal Information as is reasonably necessary for one or more of our functions or activities.
+In the event such Personal Information is provided by someone other than the User whom it identifies, we will notify the User as is reasonable in the circumstances and otherwise ensure that the User is aware of any such matters.
+For legal and practical reasons, ForexBoat may not be able to provide its services or access to the Learning Platform without the provision of such Personal Information by our Users to us.

-We also collect non-personally-identifiable information, such as your IP address, browser/software used to access the Web site or the Learning Platform, the Web sites you visit before/after visiting the Web site or Learning Platform, type of device used to access the Web site or the Learning Platform, and the date and time of your visit to the Web site or Learning Platform.
+We also collect information which does not constitute Personal Information , such as your IP address, browser/software used to access the Web site or the Learning Platform, the Web sites you visit before/after visiting the Web site or Learning Platform, type of device used to access the Web site or the Learning Platform, and the date and time of your visit to the Web site or Learning Platform.

 6. Unsolicited Personal Information